Education in Iran: Schools for Gifted Children

 The National Organization for Development of Exceptional Talents (NODET), also known as SAMPAD (سمپاد), maintains middle and high schools in Iran.
 These schools were shut down for a few years after the revolution, but later re-opened.
 Admittance is based on an entrance examination and is very competitive.
-Their tuition is similar to private schools but may be partially or fully waived depending on the students' financial condition.
+Their tuition is similar to private schools but may be partially or fully waived depending on the student's financial condition.

 Some NODET alumni are world-leading scientists.

 Other schools are Selective Schools which are called "Nemoone Dolati".
 These schools are controlled by the government and have no fees.
 Students take this entrance exam alongside NODET exams.

 Organization for Educational Research and Planning (OERP)

 OERP is a government affiliated, scientific, learning organization.
 It has qualitative and knowledge-based curricula consistent with the scientific and research findings, technological, national identity, Islamic and cultural values.